All Episodes

 Time Text

-And welcome back, thrill seekers, music lovers, conversationalists.
+And welcome back, thrill seekers, music lovers, conversationalists, sophisticated people, understand satire and parody.

-There are no graduates, and there are no degrees because the education never stops.
+There are no graduates and there are no degrees because the education never stops.

-Telephone number if you'd like to join us, 800-282-288-2, the email address rush at EIBNet.com.
+Telephone number, if you'd like to join us, 800-282-2882, the email address rush at EIBnet.com.

-Uh Catherine in Ventura, California.
+Catherine in Ventura, California, hang on.

-Hang on, I'm coming to you real quick here.
+I'm coming to you real quick here.

-I'm going to use you to start the lifestyle section, but before I get there, I want to spend a little bit more time on this on this uh uh the guy that called about the HBO documentary is gonna run on Abu Ghrab on HBO sometime uh tomorrow night next week.
+But before I get there, I want to spend a little bit more time on this the guy that called about the HBO documentary.

-Uh this this uh was on the McClatchy Newswire.
+This was on the McClatchy Newswire.

-Uh he said, quote, there will be resolution after resolution, amendment after amendment.
+He said, quote, there will be resolution after resolution, amendment after amendment.

 I mentioned this to you yesterday.

-Uh but here's the key.
+But here's the key.

 There will be resolution after resolution, amendment after amendment, just like in the days of Vietnam.